BpaLabTHCologne/bpa_lab_docs/README.md

 ### Workflow Engine:

-The implementation currently uses the Camunda 8 workflow engine (Software as a service plattform).
-Process models are deployed by the process applications.
-No customization / extension is foreseen here.
+Process models are deployed by the process applications to a workflow engine (Camunda 8 / Zeebe).
+Camunda 8 is available as a Software as a Service platform, but the BPA Lab is using  a self-managed version (currently running on a server at TH Cologne).
+We are currently using docker https://docs.camunda.io/docs/self-managed/platform-deployment/docker/, while helm/ kubernetes is recommended for production systems, but may cause issues for developers (in discussion).

 ## about depreciated repositories in BpaLabTHCologne organization